 When a customer initiates a return of an item ordered via Prime shipping, Amazon immediately issues that refund, without waiting for the item to be returned.
 Amazon will notify you that the refund has been issued from your account.
-You should keep a folder in your email app to organize these emails so you will have record of this refund and can verify that the return actually occurs within 45 days.
+You should keep a folder in your email app to organize these emails so you will have a record of this refund and can verify that the return actually occurs within 45 days.

-2. If you find that an item was not returned within the 45-day limit, request a reimbursement from Amazon.
+2. If you find that an item was not returned within the 45-day limit, request reimbursement from Amazon.

 Again, see checking if “returned” items are actually returned to FBA for more details.

 3. Protect your seller feedback score by contacting the buyer.

 Sometimes after a buyer requests a refund, one of the next things they do is leave feedback for you the seller.
 No matter if they left you negative feedback or not, I think it’s a good idea to contact the buyer and personally apologize for the customer’s negative experience.